I posted this on the evening of the 7th February, 2018 to; "The Lifeboat News" message board, quote; "..

 I just got a very nasty shock..The Hatch Farm Heathland site has GONE

 I've rarely seen such an act of wanton vandalism...the heath-land simply must have been a nature reserve, Site of Special Scientific Interest or Area of Outstanding Natural Beauty or a combination of such (italicised edit Arafel.
 Ed.), ..but it seems no, went for a walk this evening and the whole lot has gone...a large acreage it was too..greenfield site....I kid you not they put the notification of change of public footpath route in the middle of the area (no real path), not quite fully iron-fenced-off (you know that temporary stuff that looks so naff?), ...so you have to skirt around half a meter or so on a gradient between it and the woodland..keeping your eyes pointing skyward nearly all the time..literally on a slope where once there was an overland route.

 The butterfly display last year was staggering.
-It connected The Hatch Gdns. and park land via St. Barbe Baker Road* no less...it's gone, no shrubs, no bushes looks like The Somme...Not uncontroversial either from what I discover now...
+The Hatch Farm public footpath connected The Hatch Gdns. and park land via St. Barbe Baker Road* no less...it's gone, no shrubs, no bushes looks like The Somme...Not uncontroversial either from what I discover now...

 Quote: "They fear the cumulative impact of this on Swaythling Road and Botley Road, the main road between West End and Hedge End.

 Ben Blowers, chairman of the 40-strong Hatch Farm Preservation Association, said this was a loss of open space in an increasingly urbanised area.

 He also highlighted fears about water running off this site in previous years causing problems and that this will get worse if it is built on.

 Nearby resident Sabrina Touzel said the development would have a “seriously detrimental impact on West End and the privacy of many existing residents” and that the resulting traffic would be “horrendous”.